n8n-io/n8n-docs/docs/nodes/credentials/Hubspot/README.md

 ## Using OAuth

 ::: tip ⛅️ Note for n8n.cloud users
-You'll only need to enter the Credentials Name and click on the circle button in the OAuth section to connect your Hubspot account to n8n.
+You'll only need to enter the Credentials Name and click on the circle button in the OAuth section to connect your HubSpot account to n8n.
 :::

 1. Access your [HubSpot Developer Home](https://developers.hubspot.com/).